jwhevans/mnml.blog/content/about.md

 * Theme: twenty-seventeen
 * Power: grid

+I like to read and I post the books I am currently reading.
+I also post a yearly recap of books that I have read.
+I link the posts [Bookshop.org][12] a book seller that supports local booksellers in your area.
+The links are affiliate links and I may receive a small commission if you purchase through a link on this site.

 If you want to chat or have a comment I am on [Twitter][3] and [Micro.blog][10].

 [1]: https://github.com/jwhevans/static-purity